Vaccine (Tier 2)

 Answer: ec9b13ca4d6229cd5cc1e09980965bf7

-Knowing this, I used the vi
+Knowing this, I used the

-, and as internally vi gives the option to execute external commands using the :!
+, and as internally vi gives the option to execute external commands using the:!

 operator, I invoked a bash with privileges, which worked perfectly and gained a shell as the root user